 Do I need to appoint anyone else besides a CH-REP to sell my medical device in Switzerland?

 Ideally, yes, you do.
 As well as appointing a CH-REP, there is a requirement for a CH-Importer.
-If you do not appoint an independent Importer for Switzerland, this role, by default falls upon your customer.
-This means that they are required to meet all of the obligations of the MedDO and take legal liability and responsibility for 1st placement of the product on the Swiss market.
+If you do not appoint an independent Importer for Switzerland, this role, by default, falls upon your customer.
+This means that they must meet all of the obligations of the MedDO and take legal liability and responsibility for 1st placement of the product on the Swiss market.
 Not an ideal situation for your customers.

-The legal obligations associated with a Swiss importer include:
+The legal obligations associated with a Swiss importer include the following:

 - Ensuring the device is labelled according to Swiss MedDO requirements, including a listing of the importer